 The test that matters is not whether the skill works when you type /generate-changelog v2.0.0 v2.1.0.
 It is whether it fires when a teammate types "what shipped this week" into the chat without knowing the skill exists.
 Design for that phrasing.
 Test for it.
 The activation rate is the only number that says yes.

 The skills that get used in production are not the ones with the most thorough instructions.
-They are the ones whose descriptions win selection against everything else competing for that 100-token slot.
+They are the ones whose descriptions win selection against everything else competing for that 100-token slot — including the 20 other skills in your team's config.
 Engineer the description.
-Everything else is downstream of that one decision.
+Keep the library small and the boundaries sharp.
+Everything else is downstream of those two decisions.